 Portrait of Foulques Nerra,1584, BnF.

-Odo II, Count of Blois, his main enemy, owned Chinon, Tours and Amboise.
-To surround him, Foulques Nerra built the stone keeps of Montrésor, Sainte-Maure, Montbazon, Langeais, Montrichard and the main tower of Loches, between 1013 and 1035.
-He conquered Angers and Saumur and thus gave the house of Anjou its full glory.
+His arch enemy was Odo II, Count of Blois, who ruled Chinon, Tours and Amboise.
+Foulques Nerra wanted to surround him so he built the stone keeps of Montrésor, Sainte-Maure, Montbazon, Langeais, Montrichard and the Loches main tower between 1013 and 1035.
+He conquered Angers and Saumur to restore the House of Anjou to its former glory.

 Foulques Nerra was not just a fearsome warrior; he was also very pious.
-He went on pilgrimage to Jerusalem four times.
-He made numerous donations to ask for forgiveness for his sins.
-He founded priories, churches and abbeys in Touraine and in Anjou, including Sainte-Trinité abbey in Beaulieu-lès-Loches, opposite the Cité Royale, where he is buried.
+He went on four pilgrimages to Jerusalem.
+He made countless donations to beg forgiveness for his sins.
+He founded priories, churches and abbeys in Touraine and Anjou, including Sainte-Trinité Abbey in Beaulieu-lès-Loches, opposite the Royal City, where he is buried.